 What are Pump Affinity Laws?

-Pump affinity laws or Pump Laws are used during hydraulic design to calculate the volume, capacity, head, or power consumption of the centrifugal pumps with changing speed or wheel diameters.
+Pump affinity laws or Pump Laws are used during hydraulic design to calculate the volume, capacity, head, or power consumption of the centrifugal pumps with changing speeds or wheel diameters.
 These laws are very important in pump design as they express the relationship between the variables that decide the pump performance.

 The Pump affinity laws are basically a set of formulas that predict the impact of Change in Pump impeller Diameter and its Rotational Speed on the Pump Head (h), Pump Flow (Q), and Power Demand of the Pump (P).
 The affinity laws are applied both to centrifugal and axial flows.
 These laws can also be applied to fans and hydraulic turbines.

 Uses of Pump Affinity Laws

 Pump Affinity laws are widely used to predict the pump performance at a different speed or with different impeller diameters provided the pump performance curve at a certain speed or impeller diameter is known.

 Types of pump affinity law?